 Large breasts – an ideal for many women – are nonetheless a source of pain, discomfort, and emotional trauma for many others.
 Women who suffer from overly large and disproportionate breasts (Mammary Hypertrophy or Macromastia) have felt embarrassment and shame from the time they reach puberty.
 They are distressed that their breasts, not their achievements or personality, are the first thing that people notice about them.
 Unlike their friends, they find it difficult to exercise, participate in sports, or to find bras and clothes that fit well.

 While some girls experience breast overdevelopment (mammary hypertrophy) during puberty, others develop gigantic breasts (Gigantomastia) during pregnancy.
 They suffer from chronic backaches, neck aches, painful indentations and grooves in their skin from heavy bra straps that cut their skin, fatigue, skin irritation (Dermatitis) and infection under their breast folds.
-All of these limit and constrain their lifestyle.
+All of this limits and constrains their lifestyle.
 In short, their breast size overshadows everything else in their lives.

 According to the American Society of Plastic and Reconstructive Surgeons, the most common type of breast reduction surgery involves “an anchor-shaped incision that circles the areola, extends downward, and follows the natural curve of the crease beneath the breast.”